File and Directory Entries API

 The getParent(successCallback, errorCallback) method steps are:

-1. Let path be the result of running the steps to resolve a relative path with this's full path and '..'.
+1. Let path be the result of resolving a relative path with this's full path and '..'.

-2. Let item be the result of running the steps to evaluate a path with this's root and path.
+2. Let item be the result of evaluating a path with this's root and path.

-3. If item is failure, invoke errorCallback (if given) with a newly created "NotFoundError" DOMException, and terminate these steps.
+3. If item is failure, queue a task to invoke errorCallback (if given) with a newly created "NotFoundError" DOMException, and abort these steps.

 4. Let entry be a new directory entry with item’s name as name and path as full path.

-5. Invoke successCallback with a new FileSystemDirectoryEntry object associated with entry.
+5. Queue a task to invoke successCallback with a new FileSystemDirectoryEntry object associated with entry.

 7.2.
 The FileSystemDirectoryEntry Interface